Can Ozempic Really Help Cure The Climate Crisis?

 The Climate “Case” for Ozempic

-The last couple of years have seen a wave of environmental research which points to weight loss as a so-called “solution” to global warming.
+The last couple of years have seen a wave of environmental research that points to weight loss as a so-called “solution” to global warming.

-In 2023, United Airlines declared it could save $80million on jet fuel if every passenger lost 4.5 kilograms, a stat then used to declare Ozempic as a tool for lowering carbon emissions.
-Not only does this argument scapegoat fat people as a covert cause of the climate crisis, it ignores the high-profile lawsuits against “greenwashing” airlines, which have long relied on passing the cost of carbon offset to their consumers.
-It’s notable that the focus here is on finance, not the planet; there’s nothing to say the cash wouldn’t then be pumped into building more airplanes, canceling out the predicted environmental gains.
+United Airlines in 2023 declared it could save $80 million on jet fuel if every passenger lost about 10 pounds, a stat neatly leveraged to name Ozempic a tool for lowering carbon emissions.
+The argument scapegoats fat people as a covert cause of the climate crisis while ignoring the high-profile lawsuits against “greenwashing” airlines, which have long relied on passing the cost of carbon offset to their consumers.
+Notably, the focus here is on finance, not the planet; there’s nothing to say the cash wouldn’t then be pumped into building more airplanes, canceling out any potential environmental gains.

-In a 2022 Guardian article, journalists Austin Bryniarski and Samara Brock analyzed a study published that year by Nature.
-Researchers calculated the “excess calories consumed by obese and overweight people,” and then the greenhouse gas emissions from the production and consumption of this food.
-The conclusion was that eating less food would produce less food waste, and thus reduce our carbon footprint.
-As Bryniarski and Brock point out, this methodology presumes overeating to be the sole cause of obesity, which leaves out countless factors, including poverty, illness, metabolic rates, and food production systems.
-The study also implies that individuals are responsible for global warming, a position that is both reductive and misleading.
+Researchers for a study published in 2022 in Nature calculated the “excess calories consumed by obese and overweight people,” and then the greenhouse gas emissions from the production and consumption of this food.
+The conclusion was that eating less food would produce less food waste, and thus reduce our collective carbon footprint.
+As journalists Austin Bryniarski and Samara Brock pointed out in a subsequent Guardian article, the methodology presumed overeating to be the sole cause of obesity, which leaves out countless factors, including poverty, illness, metabolic rates, and food production systems.
+The study also implied that individuals are responsible for global warming—a position at once reductive and misleading.

 “When we see a wave of media like we have seen around Ozempic, we also tend to see a wave of increased anti-fat bias.”